-3.4 Using the Name of the Church
+33 Using the Name of the Church

-The formal name of the Church, The Church of Jesus Christ of Latterday Saints, is an essential part of its global identity.
+The formal name of the Church, The Church of Jesus Christ of Latter-day Saints, is an essential part of its global identity.
 It is the name given by the Savior (see Doctrine and Covenants 115:4).
 Because each word in the name of the Church is significant, proper use of the name can help people better understand what the Church is about (see 1.1).
-For more information on the Church name, see 4.2.3.